inokone/raw.ninja/README.md

 ### Backend

-Created using Golang in the base folder of the repository.
+Created using Golang in the [backend](/backend) folder.
 The RAW processing is based on Libraw.
 The application uses 2 databases:

 - **File storage:** either local storage or a CDN used for storing image blobs and thumbnail blobs
 - **Postgres:** relational database - storing all data except blob

 Configuration of the backend is environment variables or env file.
-Here is a [sample](/envfiles/local.env) env file.
+Here is a [sample](/environments/local.env) env file.
 The backend also uses the following set of external files and folders:

 - **tmp:** The system temp folder is used by Libraw to store temporary files while processing RAW images.